A healthy vegetarian diet, what is that?

 But vitamins are not always vegetarian!
 Read more about vegetarian vitamins here.

 Maybe you have heard that vegetarians don’t get enough protein?
-Well that is definitely a myth.
+Well that is a myth.

 Vegetarians eating a varied and balanced diet, get more than enough of high quality protein.
-There are many different vegetable sources of protein.
+There are also many different vegetable sources of protein to choose from.

 The food pyramid you may have been taught as you grew up has changed.